vando026/successr/README.md

 default settings.

 Install using the  `remotes` package:  `remotes::install_github("vando026/successr")`.
 `successr` also requires an installation of the GTK library.
-The `RGtk` library is included in the `RGtk2` package when you install `successr`.
+The GTK library is included in the `RGtk2` package when you install `successr`.
 But you have to add it to the path environment variable.
-Your path should look something like this:
+On Windows, the path that you have to add should look something like this:

 `C:/PathToYourRLibrary/3.X/RGtk2/gtk/x64/bin`